lakelexy/requirement-analysis/README.md

 Through requirement analysis, developers identify functional requirements (what the system should do), non-functional requirements (how the system should perform), and constraints (limitations or restrictions).
 This process reduces misunderstandings, minimizes risks, and establishes a clear roadmap for design, development, and testing, ultimately contributing to a successful and cost-effective software project.

-## What is Requirement Analysis in Software Development
+## What is Requirement Analysis in Software Development?
 Requirement analysis is a foundational phase in the Software Development Life Cycle (SDLC) that involves gathering, evaluating, documenting, and managing the needs and expectations of stakeholders for a software project.
 It establishes a clear understanding of what the software must accomplish and sets the stage for subsequent phases of development, such as design, implementation, and testing.
 ### Key Activities in Requirement Analysis
 1. Stakeholder Identification: